unsw-se3011/SENG3011_weneedREST/Reports/Design Details/Design Details.md

 #### Development and deployment environment

+* For our development environment, we have chosen to use a combination of <b>Mac</b> and <b>Linux</b>.
+This choice was fairly easy, because this was simply the machines that the team was using as their personal machines.
+All the development technologies and technologies within our stack were compatible witht eh machines being used, so we saw no reason to change this arrangement.

+* We are aiming for the deployment environment to be platform-agnostic, and thus be compatible with all operating systems and browsers.
+This will therefore need to be tested before final deployment begins.

 * For storage of the outbreak data, we have chosen to use a <b>JSON</b> file instead of storing the data in a database.
 The main reason for this decision was our groups fairly limited knowledge of databases, which would increase the development time and learning curve without necessarily providing any tangible benefits to our API.
 This was also recommended by our mentor.
 As a result, the web scraper will be run manually at a specified interval, with the outbreak data being stored in a JSON file which is subsequently accessed by the API.

 #### Specific libraries used